-Rinse the leaves well in cold water.
-Cut the leaves away from the hard stems.
+To enjoy your kale uncooked, like in a salad or slaw, it is best to prepare the kale by massaging it.
+This will help breakdown the toughness of the leaves and remove any bitterness you might encounter.
+Start by rinsing the leaves well in cold water.
+Cut or strip the leaves away from the hard stems.
 Discard the stems.
-To massage your kale, place it in a large bowl and pour over a few glugs of olive oil plus a pinch or two of salt, and gently rub it into the leaves so that it is all thoroughly coated.
-Let it rest for about 5-10 minutes.
-It is now ready for the next steps in your recipe.
+To massage your kale, place it in a large bowl and pour over a few glugs of olive oil plus a pinch or two of salt, then gently rub into the leaves so that they are all thoroughly coated.
+Let rest for about 5-10 minutes.
+The massaged kale is now ready for the next steps in your recipe.